 : to defeat (someone or something) completely”

 Sound familiar?
 Strongly affected, too many things to deal with, feeling defeated?
 Yep.
-That’s overwhelm in a nutshell.
+That’s overwhelming in a nutshell.
 And I think that by understanding the literal definition of overwhelm we can use the definition to recognize when and where in our lives we’re experiencing it.
 For instance:

 - Where are you feeling defeated in your life right now?